rdkcentral/firebolt-certification-suite/cypress/support/step_definitions/dynamicCalls.md

 | **_key_**       | key name of the fireboltCall setter/getter data.                            |
 | **_attribute_** | The attribute to which the value is going to be set (ex. fontFamily).       |
 | **_value_**     | The value used by the set method to set the value (ex. monospaced_sanserif) |

-- Extracting the fireboltCall object based on the key provided from the testcase.
-This object is saving in to the `runtime` environment variable along with `attribute` and `value`.

 **Format:** Runtime environment variable having the format as shown below